Last Updated on

 - Floating-rate bonds

-The linear bond is the standard government bond that any trader around the world would understand.
+The linear bond is the standard government bond that any investor around the world would understand.
 It pays a fixed rate of interest and endures for a term that is longer than one year, but could be for a term of up to 100 years.
 The floating rate bonds follow the variable EURIBOR 3 month rate.

 The Schuldschein is a German concept and is issued specifically to raise funds in the German market.
 These devices don’t count as bonds, but are actually loan agreements.

 All of the Belgian Debt Agency’s long-term debt instruments are denominated in Euros.